 Others, however, have questioned the effectiveness of these centres.
 Halyna Maistruk at Ukraine’s Women’s Health and Family Planning foundation argues that the number of abortions women have will only decrease if more people have access to sex education and contraception, both of which are currently limited).

-This can cause “unnecessary emotional distress” and for young people without access to other sources of information, consequences can include “increased rates of adolescent pregnancies, unsafe abortions and maternal mortality”.
+This can cause “unnecessary emotional distress” and for young people without access to other sources of information, the consequences can include “increased rates of adolescent pregnancies, unsafe abortions and maternal mortality”.

 Silence from Kharkiv?